thisconnect/port/README.md

 #### Arguments:

-1. Socket (object) - Exposes the socket object
+1. Socket (object) - Exposes the socket object connecting to [netreceive]

 ### Event: data

-Fires when Pd sends messages with [netsend].
+Fires when Pd sends a message with [netsend].

 ```js
 pd.on('data', function(data){ });